How to Build a Chicken Coop From Pallet Wood

 When you come in the door, right in front of you are two nest boxes made out of crates that I had.
 They sit on a piece of 2×8 that is placed on a few blocks but this is temporary.
 I might purchase or make those nest boxes where the eggs roll to the bottom to keep them clean.
 I am not sure yet so I went with those for now.

-I hung a couple of feeders I had from the 2×4 that frames the roof.
-I don’t usually use them.
+I hung a couple of feeders I had even though I don’t usually use them.
 Most of the time I throw the chicken feed on the ground for the chickens to find just like they do with the rest of their food, but sometimes it’s just too muddy around here so the feeders come in handy.

 Most of the chickens still sleep on the tree that is right next to the coop but some have moved in.
 When we had some snow a few weeks ago they were all hanging out in the coop on the bars most of the day.